Tom Sannicandro

-Dr. Tom Sannicandro (born March 22, 1956) is an entrepreneur, disability advocate, author, American politician, and attorney.
+Tom Sannicandro (born March 22, 1956) is an entrepreneur, disability advocate, author, American politician, and attorney.
 He is the founder of SpecialNeedsTrustsOnline.com, a non-profit website providing information and estate planning documents to families with children with special needs.
 He is on the Board of Directors of the Inclusive Higher Education Accreditation Council, Inc., an independent accrediting agency for college and university programs that serve students with intellectual disabilities.
 He was the director of the Institute for Community Inclusion, a global disability research and policy center at UMass Boston from 2017 to 2019.
 From 2005 to 2017, he served in the Massachusetts House of Representatives, representing the 7th Middlesex district.
 Previously he served as director of the Massachusetts Association of Community Colleges.

 Education and early and academic career

 Sannicandro earned a bachelor's degree from the College of the Holy Cross in 1978 and attended Suffolk University Law School, earning a J.D. in 1982.
 Upon completing law school, he worked as a corporate attorney, representing midsized manufacturing clients throughout New England.
 He later transitioned to representing individuals with disabilities.
 As an academic researcher, he published various articles exploring the effect of higher education on individuals with intellectual and developmental disabilities and health care trends for children with special health care needs.

 He earned an MPA from Harvard University's John F. Kennedy School of Government in 2011.
 He also earned a master's and a Ph.D. in social policy from Brandeis University's Heller School for Social Policy and Management in 2015 and 2016, respectively.
 His doctoral dissertation was called The Effect of Postsecondary Education on Employment and Income for Individuals with Intellectual Disabilities.